-BSBA-Major in Management Information Systems
+BSBA-Major in Finance

-Faculty members from the Department of Management Information Systems provide instruction in the Bachelor of Science in Business Administration (BSBA) program.
-For more information on the management information systems major within the BSBA program, please see the previous section on the BSBA.
+Faculty members from the Department of Finance provide instruction in the Bachelor of Science in Business Administration (BSBA) program.
+For more information on the finance major within the BSBA program, please see the previous section on the BSBA.

-Minor in Management Information Systems
+Minor in Finance